-The Oliver-Craig Black Writers’ Retreat (two weeks in length) is open to permanent residents of Nova Scotia.
-Successful applicants are provided with free, shared residence; an honorarium of $500; and the instruction, mentorship, and advice of a distinguished Black or African Nova Scotian author.
+The Oliver-Craig Black Writers’ Retreat (two weeks in length) is open to Nova Scotian writers.
+Each successful applicant is provided with free, shared residence; a $500 honorarium; and the instruction, mentorship, and advice of a distinguished Black or African Nova Scotian author.

 This retreat aims to amplify the voices of Black and African Nova Scotian writers, who have been and are marginalized by systemic inequality, not least of all within Canadian publishing.